Registered Migration Agents

 Steps to Appeal a Refused Australian Visa

-Note that when you apply to appeal a decision at the ART, your bridging visa should be automatically extended.
+Note that when you apply to review (appeal) a decision at the ART, your bridging visa should be automatically extended.
 Your bridging visa should keep the same conditions (work rights) as the visa you held at the time of refusal.

-Submit your appeal to the Administrative Review Tribunal (ART).
+Submit your merits review to the Administrative Review Tribunal (ART).
 Here’s how:

 • Access the ART online portal: ART Website.